Strobesstrobes

 How do you test for business logic flaws?

 Work through the app with Burp Suite in front of you and ask: can I skip a step (go to /checkout/confirm directly), repeat a step (replay a coupon), reorder steps, supply a boundary or negative value, or change an ID to act on someone else's object.
-Run timing-sensitive flows (balance deductions, one-time tokens) through Turbo Intruder to test for race conditions.
-This kind of multi-step reasoning across an entire application is exactly where AI-driven, continuous testing shines, which is the core premise of agentic pentesting.
+Run timing-sensitive flows (balance deductions, one-time tokens) through Turbo Intruder to test for races.
+This multi-step reasoning across an entire application is exactly where continuous, AI-driven agentic pentesting extends past a one-shot scan.

 How do you prevent business logic and payment tampering?

-Beyond that: validate quantity ranges (reject negatives and absurd values), enforce single-use tokens and coupons with server-side state, use atomic transactions and locking to close race conditions, verify each workflow step's prerequisites server-side rather than trusting the client reached it legitimately, and confirm payment status by querying the gateway directly instead of trusting a client redirect.
-These controls map to the broader access-control and verification themes in the OWASP Top 10.
+Beyond that: validate quantity ranges (reject negatives and absurd values), enforce single-use tokens and coupons with server-side state, use atomic transactions and row locking (or a database unique constraint on the redemption) to close TOCTOU races, verify each workflow step's prerequisites server-side rather than trusting the client reached it legitimately, and confirm payment status by querying the gateway directly instead of trusting a client redirect.
+These controls map to the access-control and verification themes in the OWASP Top 10, specifically A01 Broken Access Control and A04 Insecure Design.

 Frequently asked questions